Techtonica/curriculum/projects/kickball-signups-project.md

 -----

-#### Part 2 - MongoDB
+#### Part 2 - PostgreSQL

-- [ ] Create a new mongoDB environment and user on mLab, and create a document to start with a few dummy names on your sign-up list.
+- [ ] Create a new PostgreSQL environment and user on mLab, and create a document to start with a few dummy names on your sign-up list.
 - [ ] Install a Nodejs/ExpressJS backend.
-- [ ] Create working get and post methods for your app using Mongoose.
+- [ ] Create working get and post methods for your app using Postgres.
 - [ ] Remember to save all your mLab and Auth0 secrets in an .env file.

 -----